Mikemikenmike/effective-adventure/README.md

 ### [Now download Rider](https://www.jetbrains.com/rider/)

 This IDE is designed for C# and has native Unity support.
 Visual Studio would be its competitor I guess.

+During setup, choose the IDEA Default Keymap if you want Jake or I to be able to help with that.
+Feel free to choose your aesthetic.
+Just use the default modules or whatever when they ask.

 I'm not including the rider section to tell you about the benefits of the IDE, but to let you know that it has amazing Git integration.
 With Rider, you won't have to use the command line to commit, push, pull, merge, add, delete, revert, branch, checkout, fork, rebase, rebuild, commute, eat, sleep, socialize, or love.
 The IDE does it all with _buttons_ and shows you _pictures._ Highly recommend.